 The student must complete the following process to grant access to up to five authorized users:

-- Navigate to Self Service > Additional Authorized Access OR
+Navigate to Additional Authorized Access to grant online access to Joe'SS OR

 Once access is granted and an account is created, users can view student information in Joe’SS, which may include the following: